coreypopp/IFhostingTest/readme.txt

-# readme.txt for IFhostingtest repository
+readme.txt for IFhostingtest repository

+## Player Notes
+- Player must enable Javascript in a browser for the game to play.
+- Game save-data is stored in local browswer cache.
+Clearing local browser cache will delete saved games.

-## Purpose of repository
+## Purpose of Repository
 1. Maintain a repository to store test releases while learning Inform 7 (I7)
-2. Host Github pages for master and branch releases containing **Release along with an interpreter.**
+2. Host Github pages for master and branch releases
 3. Learn Github

+## Developer and Publisher Notes
+Other than the readme.txt, files for this website are generated using Inform 7 "Release along with an interpreter" and copied from the local Release folder to the Github repository.

+The subfolder "interpreter" is required.